tournament-js/tournament/doc/implementors.md

     }
   }
 ```

+This example was taken from the [FFA package](https://npmjs.org/package/ffa).

 #### early
 Called when `isDone` is called and there are still matches remaining.
 If you implement this, you can decide if the tournament is done early, even if there are more matches to be played.